Doping in American football: Appeals process

-NFL steroid policy
+NFL banned substances policy

-The NFL banned substances policy has been acclaimed by some and criticized by others, but the policy is one of the longest running in professional sports, beginning in 1987.
+The NFL banned substances policy has been acclaimed by some and criticized by others.
+Critics argue that the NFL's policy on performance-enhancing drugs, set by the NFL and by the players' union (National Football League Players Association) instead of an independent agency like USADA, bans a specific list of stimulants rather than a "catchall" approach like the World Anti-Doping Agency, and uses random testing instead of the globally accepted intelligence-driven testing.
+The policy is one of the longest running in professional sports, beginning in 1987.
 Since the NFL started random, year-round tests and suspending players for banned substances, many more players have been found to be in violation of the policy.
 By April 2005, 111 NFL players had tested positive for banned substances, and of those 111, the NFL suspended 54.

-The policy involves all players getting tested times throughout the regular season, the playoffs, and during the off-season.
+Though the policy involves all players getting tested times throughout the regular season, the playoffs, and during the off-season, Dr. Forest Tennant, the former drug adviser to the National Football League, stated that “its current policy, based on random testing, has not eliminated the problem.”
 The policy was different in the 1990s than it is today, due to heavy criticism from the United States Government.
 Originally, there were specific guidelines for when the player was caught using a steroid or other performance-enhancing drug.
 If a player was caught using steroids during training camp or some other off-season workout, they were suspended for 30 days for a first-time offense.
 Typically, this would mean missing four games, three in the pre-season and one in the regular season.
 Players would then be tested throughout the year for performance-enhancing drugs and steroids.
 A player who tested positively during a previous test might or might not be included in the next random sampling.
 A player who tested positive again would be suspended for one year, and a suspension for a third offense was never specified, because it never happened.
 In later years when many players ignored the policy, NFLPA director Gene Upshaw sent out a letter to all NFL players that stated:

+The current policy includes having 20% of each team’s players blood-tested at random each year in training camp, and the offseason, 10% are blood-tested.
+The NFL employs isoform blood tests for Human Growth Hormone instead of the more precise biomarker test, which only has a detection window of 24 to 48 hours, and when notified at home, a player may take up to 24 hours to submit a sample.